 Better Immune System

-Apart from other benefits, eggs contain selenium, an element which is known to boost the immune system.
+Apart from other benefits, it contains selenium, an element which is known to boost the immune system.
 The way selenium acts in the immune system is still not understood very well but according to some scientists, the selenium helps in producing free radicals in and around invading microorganisms which kill them.
 Eggs also contain zinc and it is useful in controlling the immune system cells that fight of invading microorganisms.

 MEASURES TO BE TAKEN WHILE GIVING EGGS TO YOUR KIDS

-Eggs are considered to be one of the very high allergy causing foods and hence a word of caution is advised to parents giving eggs to your kids.
+They are considered to be one of the very high allergy causing foods and hence a word of caution is advised to parents giving eggs to your kids.

-It is better to speak with your pediatrician before adding eggs to your kids diet as such you might have to wait for at least 1 year to introduce eggs because of high incidence of allergies.
+It is better to speak with your pediatrician before adding to your kids diet as such you might have to wait for at least 1 year to introduce eggs because of high incidence of allergies.